See the following common questions about ALM Octane Synchronizer below.

 To edit requirement type mapping you must be in edit mode.
 For details see Edit requirement type mapping (ALM synchronization only).

 When synchronization fails because of unmapped users, check if the missing users exist.
 If they do not, you can create them in ALM Octane (either as active users, or inactive).
 When you run synchronization again, the ALM users that were missing will be mapped to the newly-created users in ALM Octane.
-For details on adding or activating users in ALM Octane, see Assign roles and Assign roles.
+For details on adding or activating users in ALM Octane, see Assign roles and permissions and Assign roles and permissions.

 This error indicates that user defined fields were removed from ALM Octane, which were mapped in a synchronization link.
 The list of missing fields is displayed in the UI.

 Edit the relevant link within the Synchronizer UI, and click Refresh fields and field values in the Field mapping tab.
 All the removed fields will be removed from field mapping.
 Run an integrity check to verify that records will be synchronized correctly.